 Previously, I had a partnership with my former wife with a sales team called RaccoHomes.
 After my divorce a few years ago, I wanted to re-brand my name and business presence.
 This would give me the opportunity to offer a personal level of service and commitment to my new and past clients.
 I wanted to re-introduce myself making it easier for people to identify I am Peter Racco of RaccoHomes.
 When you drop a well-known household business name that you’ve built up for so many years, people may think that you’re no longer are in the business.
 Someone asked me about just rebranding without my personal name, but I didn’t want to do that.
 My name is very recognizable and strong in the real estate industry and everyone would know who I am.
 There’s a personal edge to it as well.

 How do you make money?

 With being in the business for over 30 years I have accumulated a large client base.
 Many of my client’s children have grown and are now at the stage of their lives to invest in buying their first home.
-Also, referrals from past clients, friends and family has been much appreciated which has grown by business.
-I have managed to acquire few real estate investments of my own that I have made over the years.
+Also, referrals from past clients, friends, and family has been much appreciated which has grown my business.
+I have managed to acquire a few real estate investments of my own that I have made over the years.
 This business keeps me motivated as it is all commission-based and we only get paid when there is a successful closing of the sale.

 How long did it take for Peter Racco Homes to become profitable?